CSGuides/grad-job-guide/_interviewing/visits.md

 We recommend that you plan in advance for potentially stressful social situations.
 For example, both [Claire](/grad-job-guide/about#authors) and [Madeline](/grad-job-guide/about#authors) made it a rule to have at most one glass of red wine, and only if someone else ordered alcohol first.

+[Claire](/grad-job-guide/about#authors)'s "silver rule" (after only drinking if the host is drinking) is "never say anything mean about anyone, especially not your current institution or other institutions at which you are interviewing".
+She notes that this rule applies even if your current institution is legitimately dysfunctional.

 ## Personal Considerations